TOAST7312/KCSG-Unbound/README.md

 - **Compatible with existing mods**: Works with Vanilla Expanded Framework and other KCSG-based mods
 - **Monitoring system**: Includes a debug window (in dev mode) to track symbol usage
 - **Early patching**: Uses Harmony in the mod constructor to patch before def loading begins
+- **Improved error handling**: Robust exception handling for better stability
+- **Rendering detection**: Smart detection of rendering contexts to prevent UI errors

 ## Technical Details

 The mod employs two primary strategies to bypass the 65,535 def limit:

-1. **Custom Registry**: All SymbolDefs are registered in a parallel dictionary-based system
+1. **Custom Registry**: All SymbolDefs are registered in a parallel dictionary-based system with unlimited capacity
 2. **Transparent Lookup**: Intercepts DefDatabase.GetNamed and GetByShortHash calls to check both registries
+3. **Early Harmony Patching**: Applies patches during mod initialization before def loading begins

 ### Implementation Details

-- The SymbolRegistry class maintains a dictionary of unlimited size for both symbols and defs
+- The SymbolRegistry class maintains high-capacity dictionaries for both symbols and defs
 - Harmony patches intercept critical methods to ensure our custom registry is checked
-- Early patching ensures the system is in place before def loading begins
+- Error handling includes fallbacks and recovery mechanisms
+- SymbolDefMonitor provides real-time statistics and debugging information

 ## For Modders